TechHutTV/homelab/storage/README.md

 Under network we will leave most everything, but I like to give it a static IP here.
 If you want to manage this with your router select DHCP.
 Under IPv4 I set the IPv4/CIDR to `10.0.0.100/24` and the gateway to `10.0.0.1` your local IP may be different.
 Keep DNS as is and confirm the installation.

 ### Adding Mount Points
 Now that our container is created I want to add some storage and mount the data and docker directories on my system.
 Click on your newly created LXC and then click on Resources.
 From there click the Add button and select mount point.
 The first one I'll add is going to be for the bulk file storage or I will change the option under storage to tank.
-For path I will set this to /data and uncheck backup.
-We will set up backups later.
+For path I will set this to /data.
+Only uncheck **Backup** if this data is covered by a separate, tested file backup; excluded contents will not be included in the LXC backup.
+See [Backups](#backups) below.
 I want to dedicate a ton of room to this so I set it to 26078 GiB (28 TB).
 Set this to what works best for how much media you'd like to store there.
 I keep everything else as is and click create.
 For the docker mount I repeated all these steps, but set the storage to flash, mount point to /docker, and gave it about 128gb of space.

 ### Creating SMB Shares
 In our new LXC we first need to run some general updates and user creation.